Read through each guide

 The fact that you’re being mindful of your intake and focusing on adding good fats and protein are amazing first steps.
 You’ll get there.

 Your bowels may be slower as your body gets used to fewer carbohydrates.
-This should remedy itself within a week, but taking magnesium can help constipation if it's a problem (consuming a small serving of nuts per day like Brazil or walnuts helps).
+This should remedy itself within a week, but taking magnesium can help constipation if it's a problem.
 Some people end up with diarrhea instead of constipation (everyone's different).
 Again, this should normalize within about a week.
 In this case, DON'T take magnesium.

 Be sure to get enough sodium.
-Do not be afraid to add salt to your foods.
+Do not be afraid to add a little sea salt to your foods.
 Potassium is also important.
 Avocados, mushrooms and fatty fish are good sources of potassium.

 Drink lots of water either way.
 Alterations in bowels movements won't last long, and it may not even happen to you.
 I find it helps to know what COULD happen as you change your current way of eating.
 For the first week eat whenever you're hungry.
 It's important to listen to your body.
 We aren't going for starvation here, we're going for literally CHANGING THE WAY YOUR BODY IS PROCESSING FOOD.